TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/sortDescriptorOptions.md

 ﻿####sortDescriptor

 Defines a current sorting of the grid.
 A column for a sorting and a sorting direction.
-Needs the grid setting **enableSorting** be setted to *true*
+Needs the grid setting **enableSorting** be set to *true*

 To create a sortDescriptor use following code: